-To calculate the probability that an individual belongs to any category of vulnerability for each trophic group at all three stages, we used binomial distribution with a logit link function.
-Like above, the post-hoc Tukey test was used to assess statistical significance.
+To calculate the probability of an individual belonging to any category of vulnerability for each trophic group at all three stages, we used binomial distribution with a logit link function.
+As above, the post-hoc Tukey test was used to assess statistical significance.